My adult child lives with me. Can this affect my ODSP?

 Question & AnswerMy adult child lives with me.
 Can this affect my ODSP?

-- applying for from Ontario Works (OW) on their own, or
+- applying for assistance from Ontario Works (OW) on their own, or